General location of the FCL

-The link below is "Map with data."
-This data will show you the planning data and data I recorded while hiking on the FCL.
+The link below is the Map the map with many data folders that can be turned on and off.
+This data will assist you in your planning efforts.
 The CalTopo file is large and complex and can be somewhat slow to use.
 Over time, I will work on improving this file.
 If anyone hikes the FCL, I would appreciate any input to improve the map.
 You could find an improved, more scenic route!

 Suppose you zoom in and out of a map and see the data such as water supplies (not all of these have water; many are dry), resupply towns, labels I made, or route changes made.
 In that case, If you are familiar with CalTopo, you can change layers for your viewing experience.
 Click on the "Map with data" button below, and it will link you to a read-only map you can configure for your viewing experience.